zemian/oraclejet-for-vuejs-examples/readme.md

 - This `oraclejet-for-vuejs-examples` project is written by Zemian Deng.
   I have merely ported the code from VueJS to OracleJET.
-All the looks, styling, behaviors and functionality are from modified version of original VueJS examples code.
+All the looks, styling, behaviors and functionalities are from modified version of original VueJS examples code.
   All ideas and behaviors are from original VueJS and not from me.
 I have only done enough work to convert the demo from one framework to another.
 - This project solely used for learning purpose.
 Use it at your own risk.